 Equipment, options & accessories

 The entry-level Forester XE is our recommended trim because it gets all the basics such as automatic LED headlights, keyless entry and go, a touchscreen, heated seats and a reversing camera.
 Mid-range Sports adds sat-nav, an electric tailgate, 18-inch alloys, and some garish orange interior and exterior styling highlights.
 Top-spec XE Premium has leather upholstery, a heated steering wheel and outer rear seats, a sunroof, and diamond-cut alloy wheels.

 Infotainment, apps & sat nav

 The eight-inch touchscreen system is standard in every Forester.
 Sport and above get sat-nav, but you can always use a navigation app via your phone because Apple CarPlay and Android Auto smartphone connectivity is standard.

 Overall, the screen responds quickly enough, but it isn't the easiest to navigate between all its menus, and its graphics look dated.

 In This Review

-- 5Interior & comfort - currently readingThe Subaru Forester e-Boxer hybrid is well equipped, if rather dated-looking inside
+- 5Interior, dashboard & comfort - currently readingThe Subaru Forester e-Boxer hybrid is well equipped, if rather dated-looking inside